Automation12 min read

 Learn how Robotics as a Service (RaaS) works, top providers, pricing ($3K-6K/month), and whether renting a cobot makes more sense than buying for your factory.

 For decades, robotics was a luxury only large manufacturers could afford.
-A single collaborative robot costs $35,000-$150,000 upfront.
-Add tooling, integration, and training—you're looking at $200,000+ before the first part ships.
+A single collaborative robot costs $35,000–$150,000 upfront.
+Add tooling, integration, and training — you are looking at $200,000+ before the first part ships.

-Robotics as a Service (RaaS) is flipping the script.
+Robotics as a Service (RaaS) is changing that.
 Instead of buying a robot, you rent one.
-Pay $3,000-$6,000 per month, the vendor delivers it, maintains it, upgrades it—and you focus on what matters: your product.
+Pay $3,000–$6,000 per month, and the vendor delivers it, maintains it, and upgrades it — while you focus on your product.

 Think of it like cloud computing for hardware.
-Just as SaaS killed the need to build software in-house, RaaS is eliminating the capital barrier to industrial automation.
+Just as SaaS eliminated the need to build software in-house, RaaS is removing the capital barrier to industrial automation.

 This guide walks you through how RaaS works, when it makes sense, and how it stacks up against buying.
-By the end, you'll know exactly whether renting a cobot is the right move for your operation.
+By the end, you will know exactly whether renting a cobot is the right move for your operation.

 What Is Robotics as a Service (RaaS)?